Bioinformatics and Genetic Epidemiology (MSc)

 Aims of the Programme

-- To introduce computational, statistical and analytical approaches applicable to post genomic biology and genetics data;
+- To introduce the commonly exploited computational, statistical and analytical approaches to post genomic biology and genetics

-- To develop skills to enable better understanding and critical evaluation of research methodologies, such that sound judgements about the applicability of these techniques to specific research questions can be made;
+- To develop skills to understand and critically evaluate research methodologies and conclusions that allow you to make sound judgements about the applicability of these techniques to your own research

-- To prepare and provide guidance to perform an original piece of research within the specialist area in which they wish to pursue their career.
-To strengthen your ability to take the initiative and responsibility for planning and carrying out tasks and demonstrate original thought in tackling and solving problems as would be necessary in employment.
+- To prepare and provide guidance to perform an original piece of research within the specialist area in which you wish to pursue your career

-This course was first established over a decade ago as a response to the emerging informatics needs of the genetics and genomics communities following the completion of the first drafts of the human genome project.
-Subsequent advances in research technologies and analytic approaches have dictated the continuing evolution of this programme to provide contemporary instruction in these new essential skills
+This course was first established over a decade ago in response to the completion of the first drafts of the human genome project and the subsequent informatics needs of the genetics and genomics communities.
+Ongoing advances in genomic technologies and analytic approaches have dictated the continuing evolution of this programme to provide contemporary instruction in new essential skills.

-Providing a strong platform for students entering from the biological, mathematical or computational sciences, this course provides modules in core complementary areas such as in computation/scripting, statistics and molecular biology; the fundamental building blocks necessary to succeed in bioinformatic analysis and interpretation
+Our course is accessible to students with primary degrees in mathematics, life sciences or computing.
+Modules in core complementary areas such as in computation/scripting, statistics and molecular biology provide the fundamental building blocks necessary to succeed in bioinformatic analysis and interpretation.

 |Other ways to study this course|

-In addition to satisfying the requirements of the Cardiff University General Entrance Requirements, meeting English language requirements of IELTS at least 6.5 and at least this in each subsection, at the discretion of the relevant Board of Studies, applicants will:
+In addition to satisfying the requirements of the Cardiff University General Entrance Requirements, meeting English language requirements of IELTS at least 6.5 with at least 6.5 in each subsection, at the discretion of the relevant Board of Studies, applicants will:

 • normally possess a minimum of an upper second-class (or equivalent) primary degree in a bioscience or computing or mathematics/statistics.